Student Financial Aid Office

 Awards to new students are made as soon as possible after the student is admitted to the University; awards to continuing students are made at the end of each academic year (in May).
 Certain programs have limited funding; others are entitlement programs and have funds available throughout the year.

 WSU students attending WSU-Rochester should submit the FAFSA, listing Winona State University (FAFSA code 002394) as the receiving school.
-A financial aid advisor is available weekly to meet with students on the Rochester campus.
+Skype meetings are offered for students attending through Rochester.
+See Student and Campus Services on the RCTC campus.

 Satisfactory Progress for Financial Aid Recipients